rt6/ubuntu/sFTP.md

 ### Create sftp user (no ssh access) and restrict access to home directory

-1) Create new user with SSH access
+1) Create new user and SSH keys
 ```sh
 sudo su
 addgroup --system sftponly